-My Family always forced me to go on these stupid vacations, but luckily I got to bring one of my best friends with me this time.
-He and I sat in the back of the car while utter chaos unfolded in front of us.
-My brothers and sister were pretty much starting World War 3.
-One of my brothers had taken my sister’s phone x and she was freaking out and the other one was trying to take her purse.
+My family always forced me to go on these stupid vacations, but luckily I got to bring one of my best friends with me this time.
+He and I sat in the back of the car while my siblings were starting WW3.
+One of my brothers had taken my sister’s phone and she was freaking out and the other one was trying to take her purse.
 My buddy, Brodie, and I just sat back and let it unfold.
 Then we both decided to put on our headphones and sleep, knowing we had another 8 hours before we even got into the same state as the place we were staying in.
-I woke up to him nudging me, and I took off my headphones.
+I woke up to him nudging me and I took off my headphones.

-We crawled out of the car and after stretching, we started taking out the tents.“Can you guys pitch the tents?”, my dad asked.
+We crawled out of the car and after stretching, we started taking out the tents.

 Brodie and I started pitching the tents while my parents made dinner and the young ones chased each other.
-We walked over to the picnic table just as dinner was being set down.
+We walked over to the picnic table just as dinner was being set.
 We had all started eating when my mom looked at me.

-“Timmy, are you and Brodie going to go for a hike tomorrow?”, she asked.
+“Tom, are you and Brodie going to go for a hike tomorrow?” she asked.

-“Crap, I forgot my pack with our gear in it, I’ll be right back”, he said as he turns and jogs to our tent.
+“Crap, I forgot my pack with our gear in it, I’ll be right back,” he said as he turned and jogs to our tent.

-He came back a few minutes later, and handed me my gear and started putting his on.
-I was finishing up getting ready and turn around and look at Brodie.
-He looks and me and grins, then reaches in his pocket and pulls out his pack of smokes.
+He came back a few minutes later, handed me my gear, and started putting his on.
+I was finishing up getting ready, turned around, and look at Brodie.
+He looked at me, grins, then reaches in his pocket and pulls out his pack of smokes.

 “Want one?”
 He holds out the open pack.